Booth Group Time Line

 1884 Augustus Schultz had two chrome tanning patents issued He sold these for $25000 and they were eventually sold to Patent Tanning Co of Philadelphia.
 Schultz went on to develop patents for central heating.
 See technical timeline

-1885 Charles began The Enquiry.
-He wrote the Life and Labour of the People of London between 1886 and 1903 Had one clerk put into the Mansion House but otherwise this work was done in Alfred Booth offices until moving into its own premises in 1888
+1885 Charles began The Inquiry.
+He wrote the Life and Labour of the People of London between 1886 and 1903 Had one clerk put into the Mansion House but otherwise this work was done in Adelphi Street offices until moving into its own premises in 1888.
+In 1888 Adelphi Street converted into offices for the Manáos Harbour Company and in the 1990s the passenger booking side of Booth Shipping joined it.
+Hide and Skin Shipping has an office near London Bridge.

 1886 James C Kent died on June 6th aged about 55 leaving a widow and two children Of malaria contracted during a visit to St Augustine in Florida.
 He died at his summer home in Ocean Grove, New Jersey said in his NYT obituary to be worth about $1m.
 He was named as a member of